nccgroup/CollaboratorPlusPlus/README.md

 ## Collaborator Auth - Server

 ##### Running the Server
-1. Execute `java -jar CollaboratorAuth-SERVER.jar` to generate the default configuration.
+1. Execute `java -jar CollaboratorAuth.jar` to generate the default configuration.
+    - Note: This is the same JAR as the client.
 2. Edit the generated file to point to your private collaborator instance and choose a suitable secret.
 3. Run the server again and specify the configuration to be used `java -jar CollaboratorAuth-SERVER.jar YOURCONFIGFILE.properties`